 The water stream coming out of the garden hose has a fairly small diameter.
 Move farther from the garden hose, and the diameter of the water stream widens.
 With a given receiver size, a smaller percentage of the available water will be captured as you move farther away from the hose.
 Conversely, more water will be ‘wasted’ or get people or objects things wet.

 What is true with water is also true with power beams.
 When the beam ‘diverges’ (becomes wider) the distance of the transmitter from the receiver impacts the power capture ability.
-This has three implications:
+This has two implications:

 For example, let’s assume a transmitter diameter of 30 cm (~12 inches) and a receiver diameter of 5 cm (~2 inches).
 It turns out that the maximum distance in which you can get a contained beam is: